 Yaroslavl is well worth more than a quick one day visit - and there are several hotels and apartments that range in price to suit most visitors.
 Click here for a list of hotels, and contact us if you’d like to arrange a stay in an apartment in Yaroslavl.

 There are many interesting places to visit in Yaroslavl, and some of its main attractions are detailed here.
 There are of course many more interesting places in Yaroslavl to visit, and we would strongly recommend that you take the time to explore the city fully.

 Large scale tourism is something relatively recent to Russia as a whole, and Yaroslavl in particular.
 You will find a few tourist style shops in the city centre and near the boat station, and you will also find some great market stalls selling a host of tourist souvenirs.

 The city centre contains several shops, a large market, restaurants, etc. - however on the outskirts of the town you will find supermarkets (such as Globus and Real) which both stock all sorts of food, etc, and is easily comparable with any supermarket in Europe or America.
-If you are shopping in one of the local markets, try to take a local with you to do the buying on your behalf, as it has been known for unsuspecting tourists to be charged more than twice the price that a local would pay.
+If you are shopping in one of the local markets, try to take a local with you to do the buying on your behalf, as it has been known for unsuspecting tourists to be charged a lot more than a local would need to pay.

-A useful site if you want to study Russian in Yaroslavl is here (The site also contains very useful comments about the City from students who have spent time studying there).
+A useful site if you want to study the Russian Language in Yaroslavl is here (The site also contains very useful comments about the City from students who have spent time studying there).